WLAN-Pi/wconsole/README.md

  sudo cd /etc/wconsole
 ```

-Run the installation script to automatically configure hostapd, ser2net isc-dhcp-server files and set the required ufw ports for "wconsole" mode operation (note this is a one-time activity):
+Run the installation script to automatically configure hostapd, ser2net isc-dhcp-server files and set the required ufw ports for "Wi-Fi Console" mode operation (note this is a one-time activity):

 ```
  sudo ./wconsole_switcher install
 ```

-As there are quite a few networking changes we need to make for wconsole to operate correctly, we need to flip the WLANPi in to a completely new mode of operation that uses a different network configuration.
-The 'wconsole_switcher' script is used to switch between the usual "classic" mode of operation and the "wconsole" mode of operation.
+As there are quite a few networking changes we need to make for Wi-Fi Console to operate correctly, we need to flip the WLANPi in to a completely new mode of operation that uses a different network configuration.
+The 'wconsole_switcher' script is used to switch between the usual "classic" mode of operation and the "Wi-Fi Console" mode of operation.

-When moving to the "wconsole" mode, various configuration files are changed on the WLANPi, with the orignal networking files being preserved to allow restoration to the original ("classic" mode) configuration.
+When moving to the "Wi-Fi Console" mode, various configuration files are changed on the WLANPi, with the orignal networking files being preserved to allow restoration to the original ("classic" mode) configuration.

 When moving back to the original "classic" mode, all changed files are restored to their original state.

 When moving between modes, the WLANPi will reboot to ensure that all new network configuration starts cleanly.

-## Enabling Wconsole Mode
+## Enabling Wi-Fionsole Mode

-To flip the WLANPi in to "wconsole" mode, SSH to the WLANPi and excute the following command:
+To flip the WLANPi in to "Wi-Fi Console" mode, SSH to the WLANPi and excute the following command:

 ```
  sudo /etc/wconsole/wconsole_switcher on